The Power of Digital Health Tools

 Digital health is at the forefront of transformation in the healthcare industry.
 Digital disruption in healthcare has been underway for years, with healthcare organizations trying to digitize operations and processes to maximize efficiency, reduce costs while increasing quality care.
 Significant digital health solutions like EHRs, digital therapeutics, telehealth, AI, wearables, and blockchain are the foundation of the industry’s digital awakening.
 Successful implementation of digital health tools starts with a reliable roadmap that emphasizes shifting staff/patient perspectives and proactive outreach.

 Patients with chronic conditions cost more and take up significantly more healthcare resources than those who do not have these conditions.
-In the U.S., patients with chronic diseases account for 81% of hospital admissions as well as continuing growth in unplanned emergency department (ED) visits.
-As health systems and providers work to restrict costs and reduce hospital readmissions, digital health tools are essential drivers for delivering on three key consumer expectations: access, convenience, and choice.
+In the U.S., patients with chronic diseases account for 81% of hospital admissions and continuing growth in unplanned emergency department (ED) visits.
+As health systems and providers work to restrict costs and reduce hospital readmissions, digital health tools are essential drivers for delivering three key consumer expectations: access, convenience, and choice.
 Remote monitoring is one of the growing digital health tools being implemented into practice.
 Remote monitoring is also referred to as remote patient monitoring (RPM).
-The goal of an RPM program is to provide patients much greater accountability in the management of their own health, while also providing vital health information (which may include heart rate, blood pressure, oxygen levels, and sleep quality).
+An RPM program aims to provide patients much greater accountability in the management of their own health while also providing vital health information (which may include heart rate, blood pressure, oxygen levels, and sleep quality).

 RPM’s potential is still barely untapped.
 As RPM tools are more widely adopted and implemented, unnecessary readmissions and appointments can be prevented by only recalling the patient if the real-time reporting indicates a potential decline in condition.
 As you’ll notice in the figure below, telemedicine and remote monitoring are the digital health tools anticipated to be in the best position to grow.